-The competition is FREE to enter and is open to young people and adults alike, at all stages in their writing careers.
+Our competition is always FREE to enter and is open to young people and adults alike, at all stages in their writing careers.
 Many published poets have participated in the competition, such as Darah Bradish, Eileen Casey, Joseph Horgan, David Butler, Lorraine Carey, Angela T. Carr, Nicki Griffin, Afric McGlinchey, Dairena Ní Chinnéide, Ann Joyce, Karen O’Connor, Wilma Kenny, Mary Turley-McGrath, Eleanor Hooker, Jane Clarke, Geraldine Mitchell, David Mohan and Breda Joy.

 There are six categories in the competition: two for adults and four for children and teens: published and non-published adult poets; primary level junior and senior cycle students; and second-level junior and senior cycle students.

-Over the years, the panel of judges has included well-known, established Irish poets, editors and academics such as Mary Shine Thompson, John F Dean, Nuala Ní Dhomhnaill and Theo Dorgan.
+Over the years, the panel of judges has included many well-known, established Irish poets, editors and academics such as Mary Shine Thompson, John F Dean, Nuala Ní Dhomhnaill and Theo Dorgan.
 Our judges for 2018 are Aidan Clifford, formerly of the CDETB Curriculum Development Unit, poet Nessa O’Mahony, and Trócaire’s Patricia Groves.

 Each year, the winning poems are published in booklet form and presented to the winners at the awards ceremony.
 The booklets are also distributed at events throughout the year, including poetry readings, Culture Night, literary festivals and schools workshops, ensuring a wide readership.